-Enter the Export Action Plan Competition for the chance to win £3000 and more towards your strategy for international growth after Brexit.
+Enter the Export Action Plan Competition for the chance to win £3000 and more towards your ‘Roadmap to Export Success’.

 Entry is eligible to companies who submit their Export Action Plans and meet the competition criteria.
 You can start your action plan whenever you want and if you need to leave it, the pages will automatically save it for you so that you can come back to it later.

 The Open to Export Action Plan is an intuitive online planning tool which takes you through 5 key steps to export success.
 It is simple to use and works by asking you to complete tasks and set actions, helping you to establish what you need to know and do to start selling overseas.
 Once you have completed the steps, you will generate an action plan which is a brilliant showpiece to take to your bank, business advisor or international trade advisor.

 Once your Export Action Plan is complete, simply tick the competition box to enter.

 Alternatively, you can send your generated PDF report to email@example.com.

 For the most recent competition there was a £3000 cash prize and some brilliant research and ecommerce support from the British Library and Thrive Digital worth an additional £2000.

 The package also included 2 free places on an Institute of Export public training course worth £700.
 Each of the finalists got a year’s free small business membership with the Institute.

 A new prize package – including the £3000 cash prize – will be announced in the spring.

 Welcoming close to 500 delegates from across UK industry in 2017, the UK Trade & Export Finance Conference is an annual highlight for domestic exporters, financiers and trade specialists, a place where fresh perspectives are gained and new business relationships formed.